chelsea-hansen/RSV-Interventions/README.md

 # Step 1 - Data
-The data needed to run the model can be found in the Data folder.
+The data needed to run the model can be found in the ```1.
+Data``` folder.
 Example datasets from King County, Washington are provided.
-Please note, to protect privacy in the sample datasets values between 1-9 have been supressed and reinterpolated.
-The data folder is further divided into 2 subfolders: ```RSV Data``` and Demographic Data.
+Please note, in the sample datasets values between 1-9 have been supressed and reinterpolated.
+The data folder is further divided into 2 subfolders: ```RSV Data``` and ```Demographic Data```.
+Details for each subfolder are provided below

+## RSV Data
+The run the model you will need to have a weekly time series of RSV hospitalizations (or ED visits) and an age distribution of RSV hospitalizations/ED visits.
+For the weekly time series it is best if you can have at least 3 years prior to the COVID-19 pandemic, however the code should work with a slightly shorter time series.
+The sample dataset is from January 2017 - November 2023.
+An example is provided below.
+Note, a 3-week moving average has been applied to the time series, and values have been rounded to the nearest whole number.
+The model fitting procedure uses a Poisson regression and the values for the RSV time series must be whole numbers.

+The age distribution is divided into 2 time periods: pre-pandemic (Janaury 2017 - March 2020) and post-pandemic (April 2020 - November 2023).
+The example uses 5 age groups (<6 months, 6-11 months, 1-4 years, 5-59 years, 60+ years).
+See below.
+The code could be modified to use different age groups.
+The code can also be run without the age distribution, however if this is done the projections based on the intervention scenarios will only be for all ages, not age-specific estimates.

-## Subfolder -  Demographic data
+## Demographic data
-Within the Data folder there is an R script data_prep.R which will pull and format the demographic data you need for the model.
+The code will also require birth rates and the age-specific population distribution.
+The ```data_prep.R``` R script will pull and format all of the necessary data.

-The yinit.rds is the dataset you will create first.
-This dataset is simply dividing the 13 age groups (<2m, 2-3m, 4-5m, 6-7, 8-9, 10-11m, 1y, 2-4y, 5-9y, 10-19y, 20-39y, 40-59y, 60+y) into the model compartments.
-Starting with the M and S0 compartments.
+The first dataset you will create is ```yinit.rds```.
+This dataset divides the 13 age groups (<2m, 2-3m, 4-5m, 6-7, 8-9, 10-11m, 1y, 2-4y, 5-9y, 10-19y, 20-39y, 40-59y, 60+y) into the model compartments, starting with the M and S0 compartments.
+Note: these age groups do not need to be the same as the age groups from the RSV age distributions.
 One infection is seeded into each age group >6m in the I1 compartment.
+See below.

-The data_prep.r code will walk you through the steps.
-The model will initiate in January 1995 and "burn-in" until you have data for fitting.
-Alternatively you can complete the spreadsheet in the "Templates" folder.
-Not that there is also a yinit_interventions.rds dataset.
-This dataset includes the compartments for the interventions and will be used later in the code.
+The model will initiate in January 1995 and "burn-in" until your RSV time series begins (in the sample this is January 2017).

+The code will also save another format of this dataset ```yinit.vector.rds``` and versions with the additional compartments for the immunizations (Mn,Mv,N,Si,Vs1,Vs2), ```yinit_interventions.rds``` and ```yinit.vector_interventions.rds```.
+These versions will be used during the Interventions step later.

-You will also need annual birth rates from 1995 - end of the burn in period, this is what will feed the M compartment of the model.
-Data has been pulled for all states and counties from CDC wonder.
-Follow the code in the data_prep.R script to format.
+Birth rate data has already been pulled from CDC Wonder and saved as ```birth_rates_by_state.rds``` and ```birth_rates_by_county.rds```.
+Use the provided code to format correctly for the model.

+The ```data_prep.R``` script will also save a few additional parameters as ```other_parms.rds```.

 ### birth